magb7/snake-react-app/README.md

 ## Time spent

   - The basics of the game were developed in one day (~ 7 hours).
-  - The web site around the game : ~ 4 hours
+  - The web site around the game : ~ 4 hours so far

 ## Features in development/ improvements